BeamFi/beamapp/README.md

 since it has conflicts with NextJS server side rendering

-Notes: You can deleted unused files like \*.wasm
+Notes: You can delete unused files like \*.wasm

 ## Continuous Delivery